paypal/accessible-html5-video-player/README.md

 - Safari: full support.
 - Firefox: full support.
 - Internet Explorer 10, 11: full support.
-- Internet Explorer 9: native video player used (aesthetic choice since HTML5 range input and progress element are not supported).
+- Internet Explorer 9: native video player used (aesthetic choice since HTML5 range input is unsupported).
 - Internet Explorer 8: renders fallback content of video element (in the demo, this is an image linked to the video file).
 - Smartphones and tablets: controls and captions are not customized as both are natively supported in latest versions.